Invoca/parameter_substitution/README.md

 ![ParameterSubstitutionDesign](./parameter_subsitution_design.png)

-The **ParameterSubstituion** module exposes the public interface for this subsystem.
+The **ParameterSubstitution** module exposes the public interface for this subsystem.
 All other classes are internal and should be considered private.

 When evaluate is called, the module constructs a **Parser** to parse the input into a syntax tree.
 Parser is implemented using the
 [Parslet](http://kschiess.github.io/parslet/) gem, which is pretty great.
 The output from the parser is a ruby hash that describes the input.

 The module then constructs a **Transform** to convert this syntax tree to an **Expression** that can be evaluated.
 An Expression has a list of sub expressions that are either **TextExpressions**, which simply returns the text when evaluated, or **SubstitutionExpressions** which return the formatted value from the mapping when called.

 SubstitutionExpressions have a list of **MethodCallExpressions**.
 These expressions call the corresponding class in 'app/models/reporting/column_formats'

 **Context** is a helper class that is used to pass around the set of options for the current parameter substitution.